dvoudouris/MATLAB_material/README.md

 Each folder includes:
 - An `-.m` file with new material for demonstration.
 - An `-.m` file with related exercises.
 - A PDF summary with main points.
+- Occasionally, an additional folder with data files

 ## Topics
 1. Basic operations